VAT rules for e-commerce in the EU

 You are using Amazon's fulfilment service in Germany.
 This means that Amazon takes care of the entire order process and that your stock of products is in Germany.
 Therefore, Amazon asks you for a German VAT number.
 If your German stock is only delivered to German consumers, that is not classified as distance sales.
 This is a local shipment and you process it in a local German VAT return.
 The sales to Amazon are a B2B transaction and not a distance sale.

-You have two options for distance sales from the Netherlands to consumers in other EU member states: either you file a local tax return and opt for a local registration in the relevant countries, or you choose to use the one-stop shop (OSS).
+You have two options for distance sales from the Netherlands to consumers in other EU member states.
+Either you file a local tax return and opt for a local registration in the relevant countries, or you choose to use the one-stop shop system (OSS).

-If you opt for the one-stop shop, you declare all your distance sales to foreign consumers in other EU countries.
-Your registration in Germany for B2B deliveries and national transactions does not hinder the use of OSS.
+If you opt for the OSS, you declare all your distance sales to foreign consumers in other EU countries.
+Your registration in Germany for B2B deliveries and national transactions does not prevent you using the OSS.
 You use the German VAT number for other tax-related matters.

 VAT and KOR

-You can only make use of the Small Businesses Scheme (KOR) if you have an annual turnover of less than €20,000.
+You can make use of the Small Businesses Scheme (KOR) if you have an annual turnover of less than €20,000.
 The scheme exempts you from VAT.
-If you exceed the threshold of €10,000 in turnover with your online shop in EU member states other than the Netherlands, you become liable for VAT in the relevant EU member states.
-From then on, the VAT rules of the EU member state of your consumer apply and the Dutch KOR can no longer be used.
+But if your online shop exceeds the turnover threshold of €10,000 in a different EU member state, you become liable for VAT in that country.
+From then on, the VAT rules of the EU member state of your consumer apply and the Dutch KOR scheme can no longer be used.

 You must declare this turnover locally.
-This can be done in 2 ways:
+At the moment, you can do so in 2 ways:

 If your annual foreign turnover in the EU remains below €10,000 and this turnover, together with your Dutch turnover, does not exceed €20,000, you may continue to work under the KOR.
 In that case, you do not calculate VAT and do not declare VAT.